 Freelancers can divide their big projects into small tasks with their deadlines.
 This makes it better to ensure that the project finishes on time.
 This eliminates the stress of having to rush to meet deadlines.
 Even if your clients don’t set the deadline, make it yourself.
 This pressure of giving yourself a self-imposed deadline helps you to focus more on your work.

 5. Say No to Multitasking:

-As a freelancer make sure to put your health first.
-These self-care strategies will help you to improve your mental and physical wellbeing, so you can continue to grow your business.
-Keeping in mind that self-care is built upon long-term actions.
+As a freelancer make sure to put your mental well-being and health first.
+These self-care strategies will help you to improve your mental and physical well-being, so you can continue to grow your business.
+Keep in mind that self-care is built upon long-term actions.

-If you work for yourself as a freelancer, the key to staying healthy and productive is by exercising self-discipline.
-The discipline to go to bed at regular hours, separate work from life, not getting distracted, and creating realistic deadlines.
+If you work for yourself as a freelancer, the key to staying healthy and productive is exercising self-discipline.
+The discipline to go to bed at regular hours, separate work from personal life, not get distracted, and create realistic deadlines.
 You‘ll ultimately feel less stressed, more balanced, and more productive as a result.
 It is easier said than done, but in the end, it all starts with discipline.